 Three Day Technician Training

 Each additional person from the same company receives a 15% discount,

-The same discount applies to additional persons from the same company, dropping the price to $182.75 each.Covers EXO-26BR, EXO NonBal, M-48 FFM, KMACS-5, and 1st and 2nd Stage SF Scuba Regulators
+$ 215.00Covers EXO-26BR, EXO NonBal, M-48 FFM, KMACS-5, and 1st and 2nd Stage SF Scuba Regulators

 Note: With this training, you would be trained to perform repairs on your own equipment and the companies equipment you work for, as well as other diving employees of the company.
 The training brings the technician into the specialized KMDSI/Dive Lab program allowing for advice and assistance in all equipment problems and issues.
 All technicians receive KMDSI technical updates and bulletins, as well as newsletters.
 The KMDSI Technician Course allows the student to repair only his equipment or the equipment of divers in his company it does not allow the Technician to do repairs for profit ONLY KMDSI DEALERS CAN PERFORM REPAIRS FOR PROFIT.
 Dealer qualifications are listed on the KMDSI and Dive Labs web site so that users of KMDSI products can review certification and qualification status.
-Non-Kirby Morgan dealers and persons not trained by Dive Lab that perform repairs for profit, do so against the recommendation of KMDSI and Dive Lab.
-Non-KMDSI certified persons that pose as certified KMDSI/Dive Lab trained technicians are a serious safety threat to the diving industry and all users of KMDSI equipment.
+Non-Kirby Morgan dealers and persons not trained by authorized Dive Lab trained technicians that perform repairs for profit, do so against the recommendation of KMDSI and Dive Lab.
+Non certified persons that pose as certified KMDSI/Dive Lab trained technicians can be a serious safety threat to the diving industry and all users of KMDSI equipment.
 Dive Lab trained technicians working for diving contractors or as free-lance divers cannot perform repairs for profit, and can only work on their own equipment, company equipment, and equipment belonging to the employees of the company, as dictated by company policy.
-This is done to prevent persons from trying to become back yard helmet mechanics.
+This is done in an effort to prevent back yard helmet mechanics.
 All work and repairs must be documented.
 Any helmets and masks presented for work that do not have a log book showing work history, must be overhauled in accordance with Appendix A2.1.